dafny-lang/dafny/Source/DafnyStandardLibraries/src/DafnyStdLibs/TargetSpecific/README.md

 they are only defined for a subset of the Dafny backends: currently C#, Java, JavaScript, Go and Python.
-For other backends, the modules are simply not defined, so attempting to compile code that uses it to them will result in resolution errors.
+For other backends, the modules are simply not defined, so attempting to compile code that uses it will result in resolution errors.

 ## File I/O